jungihong10/jungihong10/README.md

 ## What I'm Working On

 ### Robot Brain — VLA for Humanoid Deployment
-Researching and applying Vision-Language-Action models to control and reasoning stacks for humanoid platforms (Dexmate, Unitree G1, H1), with the goal of translating recent VLA advances into deployable workforce solutions — not just lab demos.
+Researching and applying Vision-Language-Action models to control and reasoning stacks for humanoid platforms (Dexmate Vega, Unitree G1, H1), with the goal of translating recent VLA advances into deployable workforce solutions — not just lab demos.

 - Evaluating and adapting state-of-the-art VLA models for real humanoid hardware
 - Bridging perception → language reasoning → action for task execution in industrial/workforce settings